Emergence of Collective Behaviors from Local Voronoi Topological Perception: Introduction

 \section{Introduction}

 The connection between individual and collective behavior in biological systems has fascinated researchers for decades.
-A well-studied paradigm entails the tendency of groups of individual agents to form flocks, swarms, herds, schools, etc. As we discuss further in Section \ref{sec-other}, many mathematical models from discrete to continuum have been presented and studied to capture the emergence of collective behaviors from postulated local laws.
-These models comprise components---for example, averaging orientation directions over Euclidean distances to favor alignment or phenomenological interaction potentials (kernels) for repulsion/attraction---which in addition to facilitating numerical computations, lend themselves well to formal, rigorous, or multiscale mathematical analysis.
+A well-studied paradigm entails the tendency of groups of individual agents to form flocks, swarms, herds, schools, etc. As we discuss further in Section \ref{sec:overview}, many mathematical models from discrete to continuum have been presented and studied to capture the emergence of collective behaviors from postulated local laws.
+These models comprise components---for example, averaging orientation directions with Euclidean distance weights to capture alignment, or phenomenological interaction potentials (kernels) for repulsion/attraction---which in addition to facilitating numerical computations, lend themselves well to formal, rigorous, or multiscale mathematical analysis.

 Here we take a different approach, divorced from any underlying goal/bias for the potential mathematical analysis of the model.
-We directly address what we believe to be an important and useful question in the modelling of collective behavior: how do collective behaviors emerge from simple and realistic decisions made at the level of local Voronoi diagram?
-More specifically, suppose we consider a finite set of agents, characterized by points in some domain.
-We view an agent's Voronoi cell as its \emph{personal space} and employ the following hypotheses: \begin{description} \item[Repulsion] There exists an intrinsic length scale $L$ associated with the agents (the {\it repulsive falloff distance}) below which an agent favors repulsion away from its closest (Voronoi) neighbouring agent. \item[Homing] All or some of the agents have a tendency to seek targets. \item[Alignment] Agents have a tendency to align (weighted with a dimensionless parameter $\nu$) their directional movement with those of (Voronoi) neighbouring agents, favoring those with relatively similar directions. \item[Personal Space Speed Adjustment] Once a movement direction is set via a suitable combination of the previous three components, the agents adjust their speed based upon their personal space (Voronoi cell) via {\bf either} the area of their {\it visible} personal space (Model I) or the length of their {\it personal geodesic} (Model II), See Fig. \ref{fig:area} for a quick schematic and Section \ref{sec:speed} for a precise definition. \end{description}
+We directly address what we believe to be an important and useful question in the modeling of collective behavior: how do collective behaviors emerge from simple and realistic decisions made \textbf{entirely} at the level of the individual's personal space?
+We argue that the Voronoi diagram provides that personal space.
+Hence our underlying assumption is that agents base their decisions on their Voronoi cell and the behaviors of their immediate Voronoi neighboring agents.
+Such neighboring agents are simply those whose personal space is adjacent to that of the given individual.
+A example Voronoi diagram is shown in Figure~\ref{fig:voronoi_example} along with its dual graph.